 - 1 cup chopped yellow onion

-- ¼ cup parmesan cheese (add more according to your liking)
+- ¼ cup freshly grated parmesan cheese, (add more according to your liking)

 - a pinch of red pepper flakes

 - chopped parsley

 - Bring a large pot of salted water ( about 4 qt + 1 tablespoon of salt) to a boil.
 Follow the instructions on the product packaging and cook pasta until al dente.